Duet3D/wiki-content/User_manual/Connecting_hardware/Display_PanelDue.md

 ## Notes

 * In order to use the SD card slot on the PanelDue, you must use the ribbon cable option.
 If you do not wish to use the SD card slot, it's recommended to use the 4-wire cable option described in Option 1.
-* If using a non-integrated PanelDue, or PanelDue 5i v1.0 or PanelDue 7i v2.0 with Duet 3, see 'Card detect signal' section below.
+* If a **Duet 3** with a non-integrated PanelDue, PanelDue 5i v1.0 or PanelDue 7i v2.0, see 'Card detect signal' section below.
 * The **Duet 3 MB6HC** has no PanelDue_SD socket.
-It requires RRF 3.4 or later, and special wiring scheme; see 'Duet 3 MB6HC using ribbon cable' section below.
+To use the external SD card, it requires RRF 3.4 or later, and a special wiring scheme; see 'Duet 3 MB6HC using ribbon cable' section below.
-* The PanelDue connector on the **Duet 3 Mini 5+** shares the io0.out and io0.in pins, so IO_0 cannot be used at the same time.
+* On **Duet 3 Mini 5+** and **Duet 3 MB6XD**, the PanelDue connector shares the io0.out and io0.in pins, so IO_0 cannot be used at the same time.

 ## Wiring